 “Laissez-faire leaders provide the necessary tools and resources.
 But then they step back and let their team members make decisions, solve problems, and get their work accomplished.”

 When deployed in the right circumstances, this style of leadership can unleash team members’ drive and creativity.

 In some circumstances, “chaos and confusion can quickly ensue.”

 8. Charismatic Leadership

-According to the article, “you absolutely can change your personal leadership style and you can do it at any time [by swapping] out ineffective habits for new ones… and practicing your new leadership style and technique.”
+According to The Muse, “you absolutely can change your personal leadership style and you can do it at any time.”